Thinking about Life After Penn

 2) Don't think in terms of finding a "career"--a career is what you find and develop by having jobs and internships; you don't have to (and shouldn't) know what it is right now.
 Think in terms of an internship (a few months) or a first job (a year or two).
 What do you need to know or learn, and what internship, job or worksite will help you get that?

-2) Remember that searching for internships and jobs consists of doing lots of little jobs, its not one big thing.
-Don't expect yourself to know how do to this (you learn by doing it) and also get lots of help along the way.
+3) Do remember that searching for internships and jobs consists of doing lots of little jobs, its not one big thing.
+Don't expect to know how do to this already somehow - you learn by doing it - and you can get lots of help along the way from Career Services.
+Break down the process into manageable chunks of time or specific tasks and do a chunk/task every week.

 2) Write your resume, using the advice on the Career Services website.
 Drop off your resume at Career Services for feedback.